Vision - Mission - Purpose

 Mission

-To improve stewardship by providing technical assistance to producers regarding regenerative and profitable grazing management and building conservation awareness by educating citizens and policy makers.
+To improve stewardship by providing education and technical assistance to producers regarding regenerative and profitable grazing management and building conservation awareness by educating citizens and policy makers

 Our Purpose

-- Strengthening partnerships between grazing land manager and others who support the vision of the Coalition
+• Strengthening partnerships between grazing land managers and others who support the purposes of the Coalition

 How NDGLC Began